Nick2bad4u/Uptime-Watcher-Docusaurus/docs/app/src/utils/monitorUiHelpers/functions/getDefaultMonitorId.md

 `string`

-Default monitor ID (first in array or empty string)
+Default monitor ID (first valid ID in array) or empty string if array is empty or contains no valid IDs

+## Remarks

+This function returns the first element of the array if it exists, otherwise an empty string.
+It does not validate whether the IDs are actually valid monitor identifiers - that should be done by the caller if needed.
+Empty arrays return an empty string as a safe fallback.